brgonzlez/panchronos/README.md

 >`$ git clone https://github.com/mudymudy/aBPA/`

 After downloading the repository you should see the folders `bin/` `config/` `envs/` and the files `aBPA.nf` and `nextflow.config`.
-If you can't be bothered to type nextflow run aBPA.nf every time, you can do (assuming you already exported nextflow $PATH into your .bashrc file):

->`$ echo "alias aBPA='nextflow run aBPA.nf'" >> ~/.bashrc`

->`$ source ~/.bashrc`

-Then you can just type aBPA in the same directory where aBPA.nf is located.
+To test `nextflow` availability you can try with `nextflow run aBPA.nf --help`.

 # 2/ First steps

-First things first. aBPA assumes you already know what bacteria is in your data (if you have metagenomic data).
+aBPA assumes you already know what bacteria/virus is in your data (if you have metagenomic data).
 If you don't know what is in your data you need to do metagenomic profiling first.
-There a a number of tools that can perform this such as eager, aMeta or mapache.

-Once you have a bacteria in mind, then you need to know the taxonomic ID and the taxonomic ID of another bacteria that you want to use as outgroup for phylogenetic reconstruction.
+Once you have a bacteria in mind, then you need its taxonomic ID and for another specie that you want to use as outgroup for phylogenetic reconstruction.

 ### Making the `config.tab` file

-The way the pipeline reads your data is through the config.tab file, which has to be located in the `config/` folder.
-The structure is as follows:
+The way the pipeline reads your fastq files is through the config.tab file.
+An example of this file can be found in the `config/` folder.
+The first column correspond to the sample name, second column to the amount of softclipping you want to apply on each end for every read and the third column is a group identification label.